 Where do I go to take the test?

-Room 368 of the Science and Engineering Building (the main office of the Department of Mathematics and Statistics).
+Room 368 of the Mathematics and Science Center (the main office of the Department of Mathematics and Statistics).
 We are in the complex southwest of Kresge Library, in the tower between Dodge and Hannah Halls.

 How long will the test take?